Traffic Control (Flagger)

 - Retro-reflective red-orange/yellow-green warning garment.

-- Hard hats, white overalls and reflective gloves at night (if required by state standards).
+- Hard hats, white overalls, and reflective gloves at night (if required by state standards).

 Positioning Yourself for Maximum Visibility

-- Flagger stations are set up based on speed of traffic and other factors affecting the visibility of the flagger.
+- Flagger stations are set up based on the speed of traffic and other factors affecting the visibility of the flagger.

 - Stand on the shoulder of the road or in the closed lane prior to stopping traffic.